 If you are unable to use either the XSEDE or InCommon methods of authentication to Globus Online send email to firstname.lastname@example.org to see if you can use other methods of authentication to Globus Online.

-If you do not enter a path for the endpoints xsede#pscdata or psc#dsc-cilogon your destination will be your Data Supercell home directory.
-You can enter a path if you want a different destination on the Data Supercell.
+For the endpoints xsede#pscdata or psc#dsc-cilogon you must explicitly enter your Data Supercell home directory if you want your destination to be your Data Supercell home directory.
+You can enter a different path if you want a different destination on the Data Supercell.

 Sftp and scp